CHAPTER

 (2) Readily usable to the extent practicable.

-(3) In a form that allows the consumer to transmit the data to another social media platform or model operator without impediment if the social media platform or model operator processes the data by automated means.
+(3) In a form that allows the consumer to transmit the data to another social media platform or model operator deployer without impediment if the social media platform or model operator

 22589.13.

-(2) Enable a third party to, with the user’s permission, access social graph created by the user and be notified when a new or updated social graph is available.
+(2) Enable a third party to, with the user’s permission, access social graph created by the user

-other artificial intelligence models as the user designates and enable those artificial intelligence models to be notified when new or updated data is available.
+(b) A model operator To the extent it is technically feasible, a deployer shall implement a third-party-accessible interoperability interface to allow a user to share the user’s contextual data directly with other artificial intelligence models as the user designates and enable those artificial intelligence models to be notified when new or updated data is available.

-(c) To comply with subdivisions (a) and (b), a social media company or model operator shall do all of the following:
+media company or model operator deployer shall do all of the following:

 (1) Utilize an open protocol.